How to kill a trout?

 Sometimes fishermen just want to take some trout home for the table.
 When I keep a trout, I make sure to kill it as quickly and humanely as possible.
-There is no advantage to let it suffer.
+There is no advantage to letting it suffer.

 This guide explains the quickest and most humane ways to kill a trout.

 Ways to kill a trout

 A short, sharp blow to a trout’s head is a good way to stun and kill it.

 This can be done with either a small club typically called a fish priest, or even a nearby rock.
 I use this method whenever I do not have a knife available.